microbit-matt-hillsdon/pxt-simx-sample/README.md

 Under **Build and deployment** change the branch to `gh-pages` then click **Save**.

 Changing the Pages branch will kick off a publish workflow.
 Wait a minute for it to complete, then click **Visit site** at the top of the page.
-A new tab will open and you should see your placeholder simext site.
+A new tab will open and you should see your placeholder simx site.

 ## Testing your simulator extension in MakeCode